m-sakthi/leap_year_js_kata/README.md

 Run `yarn start` to start the Webpack dev server

 Run `yarn build` to get a optimised production build.

+### Conditions to be applied for Leap Year

+* not divisible by 4
+* divisible by 4 and not by 100
+* divisible by 400
+* divisible by 100 and not 400